IBM/car-auction-network-fabric-node-sdk/README.md

 which show a simple endorsement policy.
 Just click `Submit`.
 Note - the policy specifies which peers will need to validate a new transaction.
 We are choosing the simple policy here to keep things short and simple.
-For a more complex network, you can choose the advanced option to give certain members members more weight.
+For a more complex network, you can choose the advanced option to give certain members more weight.
 Click [here](https://console.bluemix.net/docs/services/blockchain/howto/install_instantiate_chaincode.html#installing-instantiating-and-updating-a-chaincode) to learn more.

 Next, let's click on the `Channels` tab on the left side.
 Then click on the `defaultchannel`.